Ed Trucco: Acting and television career

 Alongside with the movie, Trucco was by then also hosting a weekly BMX races television show in Puerto Rico.
 The film and the sports show gave him teen-idol status in the island.

 In 1984, Trucco was involved in another Puerto Rican film involving a Puerto Rican boy band; this time, named "Conexion Caribe" ("Caribbean Connection"), which was also directed by his father and which starred Menudo's top musical rivals of the era, Los Chicos (which, at the time, included future international singing star Chayanne).
 Trucco played "Quique", another character whose role in the story was also pretty substantial.

 In the mid-80s, Trucco acted in some telenovelas in Puerto Rico; in one of them, he met his future sister in law, actress Giselle Blondet.

 During the late 1980s, Trucco returned to New York City from Puerto Rico.
 He then dedicated himself to acting in theater, but in 1991, he made his Hollywood debut, participating as "Jimmy" in "Highlander 2: The Quickening".
 In 1994, the by-then 31 years old Trucco participated in a made-for-television film named "Eyes of Terror", as a police officer.
 Around that era also, he started appearing on the World Wrestling Entertainment's series WWE Raw, a show in which he worked at for one year, appearing in nine episodes.
 Trucco shared hosting responsibilities with Colombian Carlos Cabrera and with Ecuatorian-Puerto Rican Hugo Savinovich on that show.

-At some point early in his career, Trucco also worked as an MTV veejay, along with Daisy Fuentes.
+At some point early in his career, Trucco was one of the first MTV veejay, along with Daisy Fuentes. in Spanish for Telemundo.

 Next, Trucco appeared in 1995's "Kiss of Death", playing the role of Calvin's (played by Samuel L. Jackson) partner.
 1995 also saw Trucco appear in "Manhattan Merengue!", as "Rudy".
 Also during 1995, Trucco appeared at "Law and Order" for the first time, as a paramedic, in a show titled "Hot Pursuit".

-Trucco took a sabbatical from television and film acting from 1995 to 2001 but, in 2001, he was again seen on "Law and Order", this time as "Manning" in the episode titled "Who Let The Dogs Out?".
+Trucco in 2001, was again seen on "Law and Order", this time as "Manning" in the episode titled "Who Let The Dogs Out?".
 In 2004, Trucco acted in "Maria Full of Grace", as a customs inspector.

-In 2006, Trucco acted in a short named "Scar Tissue", where he played the role of a father.
-He was then cast as "Leo" in the 2007 film "Shut Up and Do It" and had his first participation in a video game, when he lent his voice as "Project Militia" in the game "Manhunt 2".
+In 2006, he was then cast as "Leo" in the 2007 film "Shut Up and Do It" and had his first participation in a video game, when he lent his voice as "Project Militia" in the game "Manhunt 2".
 In 2008, Trucco played "Jesus" in "La Mala".